outfoxxed/hy3/README.md

    - `force_ephemeral` - same as ephemeral, but converts existing single windows groups.
  - `hy3:changegroup, <h | v | tab | untab> - change the group the node belongs to, to a different layout
    - `untab` will untab the group if it was previously tabbed
+ - `hy3:changeephemerality, <true | false>` - change the ephemerality of the group the node belongs to
  - `hy3:movefocus, <l | u | d | r | left | down | up | right>, [visible]` - move the focus left, up, down, or right
    - `visible` - only move between visible nodes, not hidden tabs
  - `hy3:movewindow, <l | u | d | r | left | down | up | right>, [once]` - move a window left, up, down, or right